ghdl/ghdl/doc/using/Foreign.rst

 Dynamically loading foreign objects from GHDL
 =============================================

-Instead of linking and building foreign objects along with GHDL, it is also possible to load foreign resources dinamically.
+Instead of linking and building foreign objects along with GHDL, it is also possible to load foreign resources dynamically.
 In order to do so, provide the path and name of the shared library where the resource is to be loaded from.
 For example:

 .. code-block:: VHDL